chubbyphp-legacy/chubbyphp-service-provider/doc/DoctrineDbalServiceProvider.md

         * **port**: Only relevant for `pdo_mysql`, `pdo_pgsql`, and `pdo_oci/oci8`,
         * **user**: The user of the database to connect to.
 Defaults to root.

-        specifies the port of the database to connect to.

   These and additional options are described in detail in [Doctrine Dbal Configuration][2].

 * **doctrine.dbal.types**: Array of dbal types (additional and/or override)